LyonWang25/ecommerce_website/README.md

 ## Skill I use

--React, Hooks&Refs, createContext, useScontext -Next.js, File-based Routing, Data Fetching, Server -side rendering
+-React, Hooks&Refs, createContext, useScontext

+-Next.js, File-based Routing, Data Fetching, Server-side rendering

 ## Tool I use

 -Use Stripe to manage the payments, Products, shipping Rates, entire checkout process

 -Use SANITY to manage the content.